jaavargasar/CHAINMYNE-TEST-ONE/README.md

-This application was build with React Native node version: v20.15.1 npm version: 10.7.0
+This application was built with React Native node version: v20.15.1 npm version: 10.7.0